RRZE-HPC/MPIBench/README.md

 ***
 # MPIBench
 MPIBench is a software that contains benchmark suites used for investigating MPI communication behavior.
-Benchmarks probe point-to-point communication and the communication/computation overlap.
+These benchmarks probe point-to-point communication and the communication/computation overlap.
 It is written in C language and implemented on top of MPI standard routines.
 We implemented each routine according to our use case.
 It is portable and flexible and works with several MPI implemetations.

 It contains following benchmarks:
 1. PingPong